ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

 1. `TrieNode` class:
    - Private friend class `DictionaryMatcher`.
-   - Private members: `children` array, `isEndOfWord` flag.
+   - Private members: `children` array, `isEndOfWord` counter.
-   - Constructor to initialize children array and isEndOfWord flag.
+   - Constructor to initialize children array and isEndOfWord counter which saves the number of occurences of the given word to support duplicates.

 2. `DictionaryMatcher` class (derived from `TrieNode`):
    - Private members: `regexPattern`, `matchedWords`, `successfulMatches`.